Eager Saudis prepare to snap up stakes in 'crown jewel' Aramco

 Roadside billboards and shopping mall adverts have trailed the listing for weeks, hailing “Saudi Aramco, soon on Tadawul”.
 On social media, in cafes and at family gatherings across the country, it has dominated conversations.

+The marketing blitz contrasts with the other bumper share sale this month, the secondary listing of Chinese retail titan Alibaba, which is not expected to carry out an advertising campaign for what will be Hong Kong’s first paperless listing.

-Abdullah AlFaqeeh, a 29-year-old dentist in Riyadh, said he began saving up once de facto Saudi ruler Crown Prince Mohammed bin Salman announced the IPO plans nearly four years ago.
+Abdullah al-Faqeeh, a 29-year-old dentist, said he began saving up to buy shares once de facto Saudi ruler Crown Prince Mohammed bin Salman announced the plans nearly four years ago.

 “I will invest in the company for the long term,” he told Reuters.
 “I will get bonus shares, and with the profits I will buy more shares.
 It is a once-in-a-lifetime opportunity.”

-The marketing blitz contrasts with the other bumper share sale this month, the secondary listing of Chinese retail titan Alibaba in Hong Kong, a city gripped by protests.
-Alibaba is not expected to carry out an advertising campaign for what will be Hong Kong’s first paperless listing.

-In Saudi Arabia, retail investors will be entitled to one bonus Aramco share for every 10 they buy if they hold on to their stock for at least 180 days.
+Retail investors will be entitled to one bonus Aramco share for every 10 they buy if they hold on to their stock for at least 180 days.
 Up to 5 million people are expected to participate, local media reports.

-Tens of thousands of Saudis were seeking to invest on behalf of all their dependents, to increase the number of shares they can buy, two bankers told Reuters.
+Thousands of Saudis were seeking to invest on behalf of their dependents, to increase the number of shares they can buy, two bankers told Reuters.

 Saudi banks are also marketing loans, with some offering four times the usual limits, two other financial sources said, adding that they are able to do so as they will hold the stock on behalf of clients so have it as security.